groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/msg-to-pps.md

         - icon: "far fa-file-MSG"
           title: " About MSG File Format"
           content: |
             MSG is a file format used by Microsoft Outlook and Exchange to store email messages, contact, appointment, or other tasks.
 Such messages may contain one or more email fields, with the sender, recipient, subject, date, and message body, or contact information, appointment particulars, and one or more task specifications.
 The properties that constitute the Message object, including are also a part of the MSG file.
-MSG file has headers, main message body, and hyperlinks as plain ASCII text.
-MSG files are also suitable with the programs that need Microsoft's Messaging Applications Programming Interface (MAPI).

           link: "https://docs.fileformat.com/email/msg/"

     format:
         # format loop
-        - icon: "far fa-file-PPS"
+        - icon: "far fa-file-powerpoint"
           title: " About PPS File Format"
           content: |
             PPS, PowerPoint Slide Show, files are created using Microsoft PowerPoint for Slide Show purpose.
 PPS file reading and creation is supported by Microsoft PowerPoint 97-2003.
 The more latest version of this file format is PPSX which is based on Office OpenXML standards.
 PPS files can still be read by latest versions of Microsoft PowerPoint, but newly created files can only be saved in PPSX file format.
 When a PPS file is shared with another user and opened, it starts as Powerpoint show unlike PPT file which opens in editable mode.

           link: "https://docs.fileformat.com/presentation/pps/"